- Foreword: Target Platforms

 listing all C functions which must be exported into the resulting

-.
-Every function name is preceeded by an underscore
+sqlite3.wasm.
+Every function name is preceded by an underscore

 because Emscripten requires it.
 For maintenance's sake, the list